denishtandel2493-blip/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

     Real-world example:
         A company like Netflix can automatically deploy small backend updates to production after all automated tests and monitoring checks pass.

+## Pipeline Anatomy
+Trigger

+    A trigger starts the pipeline automatically.
+It can happen when code is pushed, a pull request is created, a schedule runs, or a manual button is clicked.
+Stage

+    A stage is a major phase of the pipeline.
+Stages organize work into groups like Build, Test, Security Scan, and Deploy.
+    Example stages: 1] Build 2] Test 3] Deploy 4] Jobs
+Job

+    A job is a set of related tasks inside a stage.
+Jobs usually run on a machine/runner and can run in parallel.
+    Example: In the Test stage: Unit Test Job, Integration Test Job Step

+    A step is a single action inside a job.
+Steps execute commands or reusable actions one by one.
+    Example steps: 1] Install dependencies 2] Run tests 3] Build Docker image Runner

+    A runner is the machine that executes the pipeline jobs.
+It can be a cloud-hosted VM or a self-hosted server.
+    Example: GitHub Actions uses Ubuntu runners like ubuntu-latest.
+Artifact

+    An artifact is a file produced by the pipeline and saved for later use.
+    Artifacts help share outputs between stages or download build results.
+    Examples: Compiled application files, Docker images, Test reports, Logs and backups